Dave-team/Knowledge-base/Priorities.md

 Stop trying to be perfect and just say the things that come up without thinking whether it’s good enough.
 Just be you.
 Personal questions are personal to me, so just be vulnerable.
 In group conversations, it mainly doesn't matter what you say - you just need to say whatever you think as the topic will move on quickly.
 Nobody demands perfection - that's just in my head.
 I'm not as important as to never be allowed to make mistakes.
 I do and I will continue to and that's okay - Expose yourself as this non perfect human being

-**Prepare things to talk about**
-- What topics do people care about?
-Raise those questions
-- What do people say?
-What would I want to know from that?
-What are peoples experiences with that?
-What is happening in the world lately?
-Did I capture anything new and interesting to share?
-- What is the context of the people in their current life?
-What can I ask about around that?

 ## Rituals
 **Mornings**